 It's not an unknown fact that the digestive systems of dogs and humans are home to a vast array of bacteria, and their main job is to help keep the gut healthy and thriving.
 These live organisms help assist in digesting food.
 Also, they are known to aid the immune system.

-A recent study reveals good results in using probiotics for stress colitis.
-The researchers of North Carolina State University’s College of Veterinary Medicine found that probiotics were just as equally effective as the popular antibiotic metronidazole (Flagyl) commonly used to treat acute diarrhea in shelter dogs.
-In their own words the researchers claimed "the probiotic is an equally effective treatment to the traditional antibiotic regime for the treatment of acute diarrhea in shelter dogs."
+A recent study yielded promising results in using probiotics for stress colitis.
+The researchers of North Carolina State University’s College of Veterinary Medicine found that probiotics were equally effective to the popular antibiotic metronidazole (Flagyl) commonly used to treat acute diarrhea in shelter dogs.
+In their own words, the researchers claimed: "the probiotic is an equally effective treatment to the traditional antibiotic regime for the treatment of acute diarrhea in shelter dogs."

 - What Causes Diarrhea in Dogs When Boarding?

 Picking up your dog after being boarded is a happy event, but dealing with diarrhea is not.
 What causes diarrhea when dogs are boarded?
 Learn some possibilities.